-Where you're going you don't need roads?
-If the idea of packed singletrack, rock gardens and attempting to roll the big rock slab in the backyard makes you happy, we're going to suggest a pair of mountain bike shorts rather than road cycling shorts.
+Have no need for roads?
+If the idea of packed singletrack, rock gardens, and flowing berms makes you happy, we're going to suggest a pair of mountain bike shorts rather than road cycling shorts.
 Mountain bike shorts are designed as a looser outer short meant to fit over a chamois and are typically comprised of some combination of polyester, nylon, and spandex meant to protect you against abrasions and crashing.
 They'll vary in detail, such as the number of pockets for storage, inseam length, and overall fit.
 Finding the right combination of features will help you perform at maximum happiness.

-Bear in mind that we chose shorts that rivaled each other in their advertised features and inseam to compare them as equally as possible.
-Almost all of the brands mentioned in the test make several styles of women's shorts, some of which may best suit your riding style but aren't disclosed here.
+For our test, we chose products that answer the most important questions about women's mountain shorts.
+Almost all of the brands mentioned in the test make several styles of women's shorts, some of which may best suit your riding style but aren't discussed here.

 Not all mountain bike shorts are designed to do the same thing, though they might tout themselves as such.
 From here, we'll break down different categories of riding and help you to narrow down which short best fits your own personal riding style and terrain preferences.

 Think buff, rolling singletrack.
-This is a style of riding that is powered by pedaling.
+This style of riding is powered by pedaling.
 Typically, the terrain is fast and rolling, and the distances are greater.
 As the rider, you're working hard in the saddle, and not too worried about the technical terrain in front of you.
 You want a short whose fabric is lightweight and breathable and has stretch that maximizes mobility while pedaling in and out of the seat.
-These qualities are paramount to a durable construction and protection and would take precedence when choosing a short best for cross country.

-If you're downhilling, you're most likely moving at high speeds through rocks and roots.
-Whether it's lift access ski-resort-in-the-summertime terrain, or shuttle laps to your favorite downhill trail, you're not doing too much uphill pedaling.
-You're not too concerned about how lightweight or breathable your shorts are, you want them to be tough and with a longer inseam.
+If you're riding downhill trails, you're most likely moving at high speeds through rocks, roots or human-made wooden features.
+Whether it's lift access bike park terrain or shuttle laps to your favorite downhill trail, you're not doing too much uphill pedaling.
+You're not concerned about how lightweight or breathable your shorts are, as you want them to be tough and with a longer inseam.
 Downhill shorts should be all about protecting the rider from crashing in the gnar, sliding along the granite or being swiped at by a tree branch while going mach chicken.
-You want your fabric to have ripstop construction and to not feel like tissue paper.
+You want your fabric to feel substantial and to have ripstop construction.
 Honestly, you're wearing as much protective gear as necessary, like a full face helmet, elbow pads, and knee pads.

 Inseam is an important consideration for downhill riding.
 Longer is better.
 The leg opening at the hemline should be wide enough to slip over kneepads without a gap or bunching at the knee.
-You're looking for optimal protection, in fact, seasoned downhill veterans will wear motocross gear to the park.
+You're looking for optimal protection, even without kneepads.

 Features to Consider

 If you like to keep your overall kit to a minimum and not carry a backpack when you're biking, choosing a bike short with ample secure pocket options is important.
-We preferred the zippered, secure pockets of the Pearl Izumi Elevate, Fox Freeride and most of all, the Zoic Navaeh.
-In addition to having the most number of pockets, the Navaeh has a secret smartphone pocket within a pocket.
+We preferred having a minimum of one phone-sized zippered pocket, but some combination might work for your carrying needs.

 Men have it pretty easy when it comes to finding pants according to their waist size.
-Take a tape measurer, wrap it around the waist, and order that number.
-Presto.
+Take a tape measure, wrap it around the waist, and order that number.
 Women don't get off quite that easily.
-If you're anything like one of our testers, you have jeans and pants in your closet that range from a size 2 to a 10.
+If you're anything like our testers, you have jeans and pants in your closet that range from a size 2 to a 10.
 It's not easy for us ladies to find the perfect fit on the first try.
-If they're too snug in the hips, they might be too big in waist.
-If you have an athletic build, you may prefer a short with an overall looser profile, like the Pearl Izumi Elevate Women's.
+If they're too snug in the hips, they might be too big in the waist.
+If you have an athletic build, you may prefer a short with an overall looser profile to prevent binding when you pedal.

 Thankfully, all of the shorts tested offer different ways to customize the shorts to best fit our different body types.
-Stretch panels in the rear of the Yeti Norrie allowed the shorts to stretch with your curves.
-Four-way stretch of the Fox Freeride and Pearl izumi Elevate provided a comfortable, all around relaxed fit.
+Stretch panels in the rear of many models allow the shorts to stretch with your curves.
+Four-way stretch also provides a comfortable, all around relaxed fit.